AguaClara/UASB/summer2018report.md

 Two additional pieces were then added extending down from the 80-20 square to the bottom of the bucket.
 These pieces extended 1 inch below the bucket, allowing an L-bracket to be attached below.
 This was securely attached to the bottom of the bucket, locking it in place.
 When testing the bucket, this could be easily moved downwards, and the L-bracket moved up to hold the bucket in place.

 Finally, a double sided screw piece was added to the pivot rods to allow them to attach to the 80-20 extrusion bars.
 This piece was added by facing the rods with a lathe, and drilling the pieces in.
 All of the this was done with the help of the shop managers.
-With these pieces in, the rods can be easily moved laterally along the bucket and then tightened
+With these pieces in, the rods can be easily moved laterally along the bucket and then tightened.

 #### Design of Influent Tank

 Another crucial part of the design  is the influent tank.
-This tank will capture all wastewater from the tipping bucket, and distribute it evenly across both influent pipes from flow control.
+This tank will capture all wastewater from the tipping bucket, and distribute it evenly across both influent pipes for flow control.
 To prevent any splashing of wastewater, the tipping bucket will be completely contained within the influent tank.

 The crucial design aspects of the tank are listed below:

 * The tank **must be tall enough** to completely contain the tipping bucket, and prevent any "splashing" of wastewater out of the tank

 * The tank **must be just wide enough** to contain the bucket and the two brackets.
 If the tank is wider, that will require more material for longer roller pivots, and reduce the structural strength of the bucket (since deflection of a rod is proportional to some power of length)

 * The dimensions of the tank must be such that they **create the required amount of hydraulic head from one dump of the tipping bucket**.
 This can be achieved by choosing the appropriate geometry at the bottom of the tank to ensure the required height increase of the water level per volume of dump.

-**_Juan's comments: (RESOLVED-AG) What do you mean adding or removing material?
-What kind of material are you adding or removing?
-How are you removing material from a tank?_**

 * The tank **must evenly split flow between the two pipes**.
 This can be designed by changing the geometry of the pipes based on where the water is dumped, but most importantly, there should always be a small volume of water in the tank even when all the water from one dump has been drained out.
 This is to provide enough volume within tank where the **descending sewage velocity is below 0.2 m/s** to allow air bubbles to escape.

-**_Juan's comments: (RESOLVED-AG) Why?
-I believe this point should be combined with the next one._**

-* The tank should be **easy to source**, that is it can be purchased at the correct dimensions, or fabricated simply
+* The tank should be **easy to source**.
+It should be easily purchasable at the correct dimensions, or easy to fabricate.

 Summarized in a table: